Sunbird-Ed/sunbird-perf-tests/user-management-apis.md

 #### Long Running Test for User Signup API and Login APIs
 *The user sign up was run for a duration of 3 hours and 40 minutes.
-The test created 1000000 users.*
+The test created 1 million users.*

 *The login scenario was run for a duration of 3 hours and 55 minutes.
 The database had 5 million+ users.*